New, experimental coronavirus treatment

 TOPEKA, Kan.
-(KSNT) — Kansas continues to see an increase in coronavirus cases.
-According to Kansas Department of Health and Environment (KDHE) Secretary Dr. Lee Norman, the state has recorded 1328 new coronavirus cases, 12 new deaths and 8 new cases clusters since Monday.
+(KSNW) – Kansas continues to see an increase in coronavirus cases.
+According to Kansas Department of Health and Environment (KDHE) Secretary Dr. Lee Norman, the state has recorded 1,328 new coronavirus cases, 12 new deaths, and eight new cases clusters since Monday.

 But a new, experimental treatment could help people recover from the virus.
 Convalescent plasma is being used to treat the coronavirus, but it has not been definitively proven to work.